2-Day Trip to Athens Greece | Best Sites & Activities

 The Areopagus Hill or Areios Pagos (Rock of Aris) or Mars Hill is a prominent low rock hill located right across the northwest main exit of the Athens Acropolis.

-The 115 meters rock was also the place in Ancient Greece where cases of premeditated murder, arson, and sacrilege were trialed.
+The 115-meter rock was also the place in Ancient Greece where cases of premeditated murder, arson, and sacrilege were tried.

 Free Entrance to the site.